"Life is really simple, but we insist on making it complicated."

 -Eckhart Tolle

-When you shift your inner world, the outer world reflects it.
+Shift your inner world, and the outer world reflects it.

 "A quiet mind is all you need.
 All else will happen rightly, once your mind is quiet.
 As the sun on rising makes the world active, so does self-awareness affect changes in the mind.
 In the light of calm and steady self-awareness, inner energies wake up and work miracles without any effort on your part."